perl11/cperl/STATUS.md

 * hash keys keep the tainted info. see [perlsec](http://perldoc.perl.org/perlsec.html#Taint-mode)
 * fix ops using lexical `$_`
 * readonly packages can be cloned with threads
-* Security and overlarge data fixes for Storable
+* security and overlarge data fixes for Storable
-* Include B-C, Cpanel::JSON::XS, YAML::XS, Devel::NYTProf, Term::ReadKey
+* include B-C, Cpanel::JSON::XS, YAML::XS, Devel::NYTProf, Term::ReadKey

 Most of them only would have a chance to be merged upstream if a p5p committer would have written it.